Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ```
 take a few minutes and write your own function that tests volume_rect().

-think about various conditions you would want to test, come up with 2-3
+think about various conditions you would want to test, try to come up with at least 3

 ---
 ## Compare your test code with classmates
 ~5 mins

 ---
+### Test condition comparisons
 - how did they differ?
-- what can you learn about code assumptions?
+- did you uncover any assumptions you may have had about the code and/or what should be tested?
-- who is better at writing tests for your code - you or a colleague?
+- who would you want writing tests for code you write - you or someone else?